kiboschool/course-frontend-web-dev/src/lessons/javascript-review/dom/selecting-elements.md

 let elements = document.getElementsByClassName('myClass');
 ```

 In this example, all elements with the class 'myClass' are selected.
-You can then loop through `elements` to work with each individual element.
+You can then loop through `elements` to work with each element.

 ## Selecting Elements by Tag Name